molab-itp/content-2023/weeks/01_intro.md

 - review the Swift resources

-  - select a learning path for Swift programming fundamentals
+  - select resource(s) for learning Swift programming fundamentals
   - write a brief summary of your plan on your wiki page
-  - what resources do you plan to use?
+  - and note what resources you plan to use
-  - be prepare to discuss your impressions in class.
+  - be prepare to discuss your impressions of the swift learning resources that you try in class.
-  - Ok to change revise later
+  - it is OK to revise your plan as you go
   -

 - create a git repo this home work, name it week01